timsavage/jsrn/doc/jsrn.rst

 Additional field types
 **********************

-While JSRN is not intended to change the JSON format there is also a secondary objective to simplify mapping of fields to native data types when building an object graph.
-To this end JSRN also provides requirements for non-standard JSON types.
+While JSRN is intended work on top of JSON there is also a secondary objective of simplifying the mapping of fields to native data types.
+To this end JSRN defines requirements for certain non-standard JSON types.

 Date and Time
 =============